-> P.S.
-As mountain elopement and adventure wedding photographers based in Colorado, we pride ourselves on not just documenting your elopement or small mountain wedding, but helping you plan out all the little details as well — like helping you figure out the perfect time of year for your Rocky Mountain elopement.
+P.S.
+As mountain elopement and adventure wedding photographers based in Colorado, we pride ourselves on not just documenting your elopement or small mountain wedding, but helping you plan out all the little details as well — like helping you figure out where to elope in Colorado and what mountain towns are best.
 We’re here to help you figure out how to elope in Colorado.
 We’ve been in your shoes with our own elopement, and that’s why we’re in this industry in the first place.
 We want to help.

-> Sure, we pride ourselves in taking killer photos of killer people in killer places, but we’re firm believers that your adventure wedding photographer should be so much more than that.
+Sure, we pride ourselves in taking killer photos of killer people in killer places, but we’re firm believers that your adventure wedding photographer should be so much more than that.
 They should be a resource and guide to you during the whole adventure elopement planning process.
 And they should be able to provide you the information you need to know when you’re sorting out how to elope in Colorado.

 Check out some of our favorite elopement and adventure wedding planning resources:

 The Colorado Rockies are our home.
 We know these mountains like the back of our hand, and we love helping our couples plan their Colorado adventure elopements.
 Our land is your land, peeps. so let’s get you mountain married!

 We specialize in photographing small adventure weddings in the great outdoors.
 We believe small weddings empower couples to be themselves on their wedding day, which is what makes us so honored to be a part of them.
 There’s nothing better.